 Call us today to schedule a free consultation to learn more about your legal rights.

-Common Causes of Collisions on Unpaved Roads
+Common Causes of Collisions on Unpaved Roads in Texas

 Dirt roads are usually narrower than paved ones, as they typically run through more rural backroads.
 For this reason, unpaved roads tend to only cater to one-way traffic.
 When drivers fail to yield to vehicles that have more difficulty pulling off to the side, a head-on collision could occur.